-By now you should be aware that our Guitarist of the Year competition is back with a bang in 2018, along with Young Guitarist and Acoustic Guitarist of the Year categories.
+By now you should be aware that our Guitarist of the Year competition is in full swing for 2019, along with Young Guitarist, Acoustic Guitarist and Bassist of the Year.
 If not, you can read all the information on how to enter here.

 The competition was originally launched by Guitarist Magazine in 1991.
 One of the early winners was none other than Guthrie Govan, who you probably know for his work with Steven Wilson, Asia and Hans Zimmer, as well as shredding in The Aristocrats.